Different security licence subclasses have different security training requirements.

-- First Aid certificate (HLTAID011 or HLTAID014.
-SLED will accept the HLTAID003 and HLTAID006 qualifications for licensing purposes until 27 January 2023).
+- First Aid certificate - HLTAID011 or HLTAID014 (as per the Australian Skills Quality Authority, SLED will only accept the superseded HLTAID003 and HLTAID006 qualifications for licensing purposes if they were completed before 30 June 2022).
 You must make sure you keep your First Aid certificate current and renew it every three years while you hold a NSW security licence.

 - The current approved mandatory units in CPP20218 Certificate II in Security Operations via a SLED-Approved Organisation